 Instant Pot Pumpkin Pie

-For those who love pumpkin pie, like I do, but do not want to turn on the oven, my foolproof instant pot recipe is perfect.
-Instant Pot Pumpkin Pie is creamy and smooth, with the perfect balance of fall spices and a buttery gingersnap crust.
+For those who love pumpkin pie like I do but do not want to turn on the oven, my foolproof Instant Pot Pumpkin Pie recipe is perfect.
+This classic thanksgiving pie is creamy and smooth, with the right balance of fall spices and a buttery gingersnap crust.

 pumpkin pie slice with whipped cream